Where Did Your Raise Go? Lifestyle Creep Calculator

 FV at retirement = Compound the average contributions over the elapsed years, then compound that sum to retirement.

-This provides a realistic estimate rather than a theoretical maximum that would overstate the opportunity cost.
+This provides a realistic estimate rather than a theoretical maximum that would overstate the forgone growth.

 Preventing Future Lifestyle Creep